balvig/chili/README.md

     rails plugin new chili_likes --mountable -m https://raw.github.com/balvig/chili/master/lib/chili/template.rb

+The script will prompt you for the location of your main app repository to which you are adding the chili extension.
+The repo will be added as a submodule in the main_app directory.

 ### Prepare main app

 - make sure that shared views (f.ex layouts) uses `main_app.` prefix for routes